Origin and Fate of Contaminants in the Environment

 Location: University of Toronto

 Advisors: Drs.
-Barbara Sherwood Lollar (Toronto) and Dominique Weis (UBC)
+Barbara Sherwood Lollar and Bridget Bergquist (Toronto)

 Graduate student (PhD) sought for project on using novel isotope techniques to track the origin and fate of environmental contaminants in the environment – particularly looking at the interface between groundwater—surface water and sediments.
 Background in earth sciences, chemistry or microbiology an asset.
 Laboratory and field based projects available all of which involve collaboration with multiple MAGNET nodes and industry partners.